meggsila/travl-localization/README.md

 # travl-localization

 Travll is a digital travel diary created for people who love travelling.
 You can save trips and recreate moments to take a look back as soon as they open the app.
-I have build the “instagram-like” stories feature programmatically,and I have also used MapKit to show the places the user have visited.
+I have build the “instagram-like” stories feature programmatically, and I have also used MapKit to show the places the user have visited.
 Let me know what you think 👇  https://apps.apple.com/us/app/travll/id6443721308

 ### Here is a small guide on how to help translate: